ramakantgadhewal/physim/README.md

 #include "physim.hpp"
 ```

-# Namespace math
+# namespace math
-In this namespace there are few basic tools that allows you to do your calculations.
+In this namespace there are defined a few basic tools that allows you to do your calculations.

 ## namespace constants
 Here there are defined some usefull math constants that can be used as constexpr as shown by the example below.